chrisbennett-Bene/AdminThemeTweaker/README.md

 ### Smart switching swatches and colorpicker for easy and flexible color changes
 <kbd>Right-Click</kbd> on any colorpicker swatch to bring up hex value input instead, so you can easily add exact values or remove values altogether to go back to default values.

-This is important as type="color" inputs *require* a value and automatically default to black if none is given.
+This is important as type="color" inputs *require* a 6-digit hex value and automatically default to black if none is given.
 It\'s just the way they work.
 To get around this we use a little vanilla javascript to switch to type="color" only when the field has a value and allow it to switch back to type="text" on contextmenu.

-This allows us to enjoy the the best of both worlds: handy color swatches and a colorpicker and also the ability to input hex codes - including shothand which we will automatically expand for colorpicker - or remove values altogether.
+This allows us to enjoy the the best of both worlds:
+- Handy visual color swatches and a colorpicker
+- The ability to input hex codes, including shorthand which our javascript will automatically expand for colorpicker
+- The ability to leave values blank or remove set values

-Without a smart switch for colorpicker, direct input of hexcodes, shorthand hex codes and the valuable option of "no value" are not possible.
+Without a smart switch for colorpicker, direct input of hex codes, shorthand hex codes and the valuable option of "no value" are not possible.
 In addition, switching to hex codes via <kbd>Right-Click</kbd> allows you to simply press <kbd>Enter</kbd> to save and update your changes.
 We like simple!